Volume of Prisms

 What is the volume of this prism?

 Step 1: Find the area of the base.
-It's a triangle, so we know that the area equals half the base times the height.
-We only know the height.
+We're talking prisms here, so the bases are always the two parallel congruent shapes.
+This time around, our base shape is a triangle, so we know that the area equals half the triangle's base times the height.
+We only know the height of the triangle, though.
+Hmm, better back up a step.

 a2 + b2 = c2